Kiri-Discord/kirimangadiscord/README.md

 ## License
-Kaiwa is licensed under the terms of [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://github.com/ryzenix/kaiwa/blob/main/LICENSE) ("CC-BY-NC-SA-4.0").
+Kiri is licensed under the terms of [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://github.com/ryzenix/kirimangadiscord/blob/main/LICENSE) ("CC-BY-NC-SA-4.0").
 Commercial use is not allowed under this license.
 This includes any kind of revenue made with or based upon the software, even donations.

 The CC-BY-NC-SA-4.0 allows you to:
 - [x] **Share** -- copy and redistribute the material in any medium or format